 Be wary of using this plant when decorating for the holiday season.
 This plant is very toxic.
 While a small child could eat one or two of the holly berries without suffering any ill effects, ingesting around 20 berries can actually cause extreme, serious illness and even death.

 This stunning flowering plant is one of the most poisonous there is.
 Even a small amount of its leaves eaten by a child can cause extreme gastrointestinal or cardiac distress, and can also be lethal.
-Even touching this plant can cause terrible skin irritations, inflammation of the eyes and numbness.
+Even touching an oleander plant can cause terrible skin irritations, inflammation of the eyes and numbness.

 Who knew this tiny, delicate plant, its flowers and leaves can be a killer?
 This plant contains dangerous convallatoxins, which can cause hot flashes, heart contractions, and hallucinations, as well as significantly slowing down the heart, potentially causing a coma and even death.